KHajzner/gaming-coursework/README.md

 - Unity gitignore [template](https://github.com/github/gitignore/blob/main/Unity.gitignore)

+- All assets included in this project are taken from the Unity Asset Store

 ### Icons on the map
 - Bandit and Sheep Icons from Flaticon
 - Pirate Hat Icon by Ethisham Abid from Flaticon